 - Brownsyne Tucker Edmonds, MD, MPH, MS, vice president and chief health equity officer, Indiana University Health; associate professor of obstetrics and gynecology and clinical pediatrics, and associate dean for health equity research, Indiana University

-- Jing Wang PhD, MPH, MSN, RN, FAAN, dean and professor, Florida State University
+- Jing Wang, PhD, MPH, MSN, RN, FAAN, dean and professor, Florida State University College of Nursing

 The Emerging Leaders program facilitates opportunities for mentorship, collaboration, and innovation among the participants, NAM members, and experts across sectors.
 The NAM Emerging Leaders Forum, to be held in Washington, D.C., April 12-13, 2022, will provide an opportunity for the new group of scholars and invited participants to share their activities and insights on cutting-edge developments in a wide range of fields through collaborative work and interdisciplinary discussions among the nation’s evolving leadership in health and medicine.